Willie Mae Miller

 Most Read News Articles

-GREENVILLE — Funeral arrangements for Andrew Griffin, 72, of Greenville, are pending with Redmon Funeral Home, Greenville.
-He died Friday, Oct.
-18, 2019, at Delta Regional Medical Center.
+GREENVILLE — Funeral arrangements for Mary A. Brown, 72, of Greenville, are pending with Harris Funeral Home, Greenville.
+She died Saturday, Nov.
+16, 2019, at Delta Regional Medical Center.

 Domestic violence is the motive behind the loss of two lives Tuesday, according the Greenville Police Department investigators.